litestar-org/litestar/CONTRIBUTING.rst

 Setting up the environment
 --------------------------

+.. tip:: We strongly encourage setting up your environment to use the lowest version of Python that is supported by Litestar.
+This will ensure that the changes you made are backward compatible and will not fail in CI.
+This will also ensure that when you run type checkers locally, you will get the same results as CI.
+Doing this will save you time!

+   The lowest currently supported version is Python 3.8.
+You can use `pyenv <https://github.com/pyenv/pyenv>`_ to manage multiple Python versions on your system.

 .. tip:: We maintain a Makefile with several commands to help with common tasks.
    You can run ``make help`` to see a list of available commands.